hespanha/cmextools/README.md

 2. Install [FunParTools](https://github.ucsb.edu/hespanha/funpartools) if you have not yet done so.

-3. Download the *CmexTools* using one of the following options:
+3. Download *CmexTools* using one of the following options:

 	1. downloading it as a zip file from https://github.ucsb.edu/hespanha/cmextools/archive/master.zip